diablodale/dp.docs/docs/_max/attributes/rotatemethod.md

     - "@rotatemethod 2"
 ---

-Rotate data to compensate for physical rotation of the sensor.
+Rotate data to compensate for gravity.
 This compensation is combined with rotations from jit.anim.node, [`@quat`](quat.md), [`@rotate`](rotate.md), and [`@rotatexyz`](rotatexyz.md).